 If the person was receiving Medicaid for nursing home care, the state may file a claim against the estate or file a lien against the home.
 These laws and procedures all vary from state to state, so you’ll need to talk with an elder law attorney.

 Many creditors won’t bother filing a claim against an insolvent estate, but they may go after family members.
 Debt collection agencies are legally permitted to contact a surviving spouse or executor, or to contact relatives to ask how to reach the spouse or executor.

 Planning in advance is the best route.
 However, if parents are resistant to talking about money, or incapacitated, speak with an estate planning attorney to learn how to protect your parents and yourself.

 If your parents have significant debts and you are concerned about what the future may bring, talk with an estate planning attorney for guidance.

 Here at Sabrina Winters Law, we help families plan their estate when a parent leaves unpaid debts after death in North Carolina.
-Book a Call with us today to find out how we can help!
+Schedule a Meeting with us today to find out how we can help!

 Reference: Greenfield Reporter (Feb.
 3, 2022) “How your parents’ debt could outlive them”